ModelarData/ModelarDB-RS/docs/user/README.md

 print(list(result))
 ```

+When running a larger cluster of `modelardbd` instances, it is required to use `modelardbm` to create model tables.
+This is a necessity as `modelardbm` is responsible for keeping the database schema consistent across all `modelardbd`
+instances in the cluster.
+The process for creating a model table on the manager is the same as when creating the
+table directly on a `modelardbd` instance, as shown above.
+The only difference is that the gRPC URL should be changed to
+connect to the flight client of the manager instead.
+When the table is created through `modelardbm`, the table is
+created in all `modelardbd` instances managed by `modelardbm` automatically.

 After creating a table or a model table, data can be ingested into `modelardbd` with `INSERT` in `modelardb`.
 Be aware that
 `INSERT` statements currently must contain values for all columns but that the values for generated columns will be dropped
 by `modelardbd`.
 As parsing `INSERT` statements add significant overhead, binary data can also be ingested programmatically